cpjobling/eg-247-textbook/_build/laplace_transform/3/circuit_analysis.md

 ## Complex Impedance Z(s)

-Consider the $s$-domain RLC series circuit, wehere the initial conditions are assumed to be zero.
+Consider the $s$-domain RLC series circuit, where the initial conditions are assumed to be zero.

 ![Complex Impedance $Z(s)$](pictures/impedence.png)